Wild Card (2015 film)

 Wild Card is a 2015 American action thriller film directed by Simon West and starring Jason Statham, Michael Angarano, Milo Ventimiglia, Dominik Garcia-Lorido, Anne Heche, and Sofia Vergara.
 Based on the 1985 novel Heat by William Goldman, it is a remake of the 1986 adaptation that starred Burt Reynolds.
 The film was released in the United States on January 30, 2015 in a limited release and through video on demand.

 Wild Card received negative reviews and was a box-office bomb, making only $6.7 million worldwide against a $30 million budget.

 Plot

 Nick Wild is a recovering gambling addict who takes odd jobs in Las Vegas as a "chaperone" (his version of a bodyguard) to support his addiction.
-After helping a client impress a girl, he accepts a proposition from a young man, Cyrus Kinnick, to show him around Vegas and provide protection while he gambles.
+After helping a client impress a woman, he accepts a proposition from a young man, Cyrus Kinnick, to show him around Vegas and provide protection while he gambles.

 While eating at a diner, Nick's waitress friend Roxy hands him a message from a woman he knows, Holly, who wants him to stop by her house.
 Holly, a professional escort, explains she had a date the previous night at the Golden Nugget.
-Afterward, she was brutally raped and beaten by three unknown folks in their hotel room.
+Afterward, she was brutally raped and beaten by three unknown men in their hotel room.
 Holly asks Nick to find out who they are so that she can sue them.